 Talk to Experts

-Since teaching from home is new to you, you shouldn’t hesitate to ask for advice from the experts.
+Since teaching from home is new to you, you shouldn’t hesitate to ask for advice from the experts like those at The TEFL Academy.
 Talk to some educators and professionals who have experience in homeschooling.

 Ask for some tips on how they conduct their sessions with their children.
 Also, talk to your child and get some feedback about the new setup.
 What are their main concerns?